Graduate Studies at the University (M.Sc.) (Master's degree) in Medicine with Thesis

 Students working with laboratory animals are required to take a crash course, "Using animals in experiments," before starting their work in the laboratory: course No. 81-899.

-Students will receive a living stipend, exemption from tuition, and a housing grant of up to NIS 700 per month for living in the Galilee.
+Students will receive a living stipend, exemption from tuition, and a housing grant for living in the Galilee.